Skip to content

 ExSS V hosted a special evening session "Astronomy and Aerospace in Aotearoa,” highlighting the significant local expertise in these fields, with talks by an all-women panel of local experts.
 They included:

-Victoria Campbell, Kāi Tahu Tātai aroraki
+Victoria Campbell, Kāi Tahu Tātai Aroraki

 Māori Astronomy and the Matariki Public Holiday